boeyjunhui/hotel-room-booking-system/README.md

 # Hotel Room Booking System
 The Atlantis Hotel Room Booking System is a desktop application developed using Java.
-The interface is designed using Java Swing GUI widget toolkit.
-Data processing I/O is done using text files.
+The user interface is designed using Java Swing GUI toolkit.
+Data processing is done using text files.

 <br>